cube-soft/cube.pdf/Applications/Pages/Documents/English/Readme.md

 ![Uninstall for Windows 8 and later](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdfpage/doc/v2/en/uninstall-01.png)
 ![Uninstall in the control pannel](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdfpage/doc/v2/en/uninstall-02.png)

-## Having problems with CubePDF Utility?
+## Having problems with CubePDF Page?

 CubePDF Page outputs logs in the ```C:\Users\%UserName%\AppData\Local\CubeSoft\CubePdfPage\Log``` folder.
 If you encounter any problems, please contact us at support@cube-soft.jp with these logs attached (Replace %UserName% with the name of the user currently logged on).